1997 Indonesian legislative election: Background

 The political and social environment during the 1997 legislative elections was substantially different than in previous elections.
 There was a widespread belief among public that this election would be Suharto's last term as president.
 However, there was no clear successor to him or his New Order regime.

 This led to many officials in the government demonstrating their loyalty to Suharto and to gain his favor by delivering a victory for Golkar.
-This led to what Professor of Politics and Government Cornelis Lay called "a shattering process of structural cheating."
+This led to what professor of politics and government at Gadjah Mada University, Cornelis Lay called "a shattering process of structural cheating."

 Another factor in the election was the greater global focus on human rights in Indonesia.
-In 1993, pressure against the Suharto government resulted in formation of the National Human Rights Commission.
+In 1993, pressure against the Suharto government resulted in formation of the National Commission on Human Rights.
 The commission, which had an unusual degree of independence from the Suharto government, offered a channel for humans rights groups and organizations to focus international attention to human rights abuses in the country.

 Participants

-Indonesian law at that time only allowed three organisations to participate in elections – the United Development Party (PPP), the Indonesian Democratic Party (PDI) and Golkar (functional group), an organisation which started off as a confederation of NGOs, and was officially not a party.
+Indonesian law at that time only allowed three organizations to participate in elections – the United Development Party (PPP), the Indonesian Democratic Party (PDI) and Golkar (functional group), an organization which started off as a confederation of NGOs, and was officially not a party.